Canon T5i vs Panasonic LX100

 It is notable that the T5i has a microphone port, which is missing on the LX100.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The LX100 is a recent model that features in the current product line-up of Panasonic.
 In contrast, the T5i has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the T5i was succeeded by the Canon T6i.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Panasonic websites.

 Review summary: Canon T5i vs Panasonic LX100